-The solvency capital requirements (SCR) as of 31 December 2018 are shown in the following table.
-The SCR as per 31 December 2018 include the impact from the static volatility adjustments.
-The impact is low and displayed separately in section D.2 as well as in the annex QRT S.22.01.22.
+The solvency capital requirements (SCR) as of 31 December 2019 are shown in the following table.
+The SCR as per 31 December 2019 includes the impact from the dynamic volatility adjustment.
+The dynamic volatility adjustment reduces market risk, however, this effect is overcompensated by business growth.
+The impact of the volatility adjustment is displayed separately in section D.2 as well as in the annex QRT S.22.01.22.